 - Many retailers, especially big-box retailers, require their suppliers to have a D‑U‑N‑S Number.
 Walmart is a good example.
 Monitoring your business credit profile and keeping it up to date may help you influence your supplier score to match what some retailers may require.

 - Even companies that don’t require a specific supplier score may still be using suppliers’ business credit reports to help them make decisions.

-- A strong business credit profile may potentially help you get loans, which you may need in order to land or fulfill a contract.
-If you need funding in order to deliver on contracts with big-box retailers or government agencies, having a strong business credit report can help you look credible to banks and other lenders.
+- An up-to-date business credit file may potentially help you get loans, which you may need in order to land or fulfill a contract.
+If you need funding in order to deliver on contracts with big-box retailers or government agencies, having an up-to-date business credit report may help you look more creditworthy to banks and other lenders.

 The D‑U‑N‑S Number for Construction Companies

 Construction business owners can benefit from having a D‑U‑N‑S Number, too, and much like suppliers, contractors can benefit from potentially building a business credit file:

 - Since construction business owners make money by contracting with other organizations or individuals for services rather than goods, their credibility can influence how they are perceived by potential partners.
 The organization or individual hiring the construction company will want a reliable business, and good business credit scores and ratings can help convey reliability.

 - Construction business owners may also need funding to deliver on contracts.
 In construction, things can change quickly, and having an up-to-date business credit file may help if you need loans to make deadlines, buy critical supplies, and pay workers on time.